Hospitals & Services

-Hearing screening is provided at Rangiora Health Hub on Tuesday and Friday afternoons.
+Hearing screening is provided at Rangiora Health Hub on Monday, Wednesday, Friday and occasional Saturday mornings.
 If a baby misses having this done while in hospital an appointment will be made for baby to be seen at Rangiora Health Hub as an outpatient in the next few weeks.

 All midwives on staff have completed 21 hours of breastfeeding study over the past 5 years and have the knowledge and skills to support you with breastfeeding.

 If a mother requires a referral to a Lactation Consultant this will be made to either